stormblog/sircmpwn.github.io/_posts/2018-01-02-The-case-against-fork.md

 memory map (except read-only), then trap the faults and actually copy later.
 The hope is that the child will get on with it and exec before this happens.

-However, nothing is prevents the child from doing something other than exec - it's free to use the memory space however it desires!
+However, nothing prevents the child from doing something other than exec - it's free to use the memory space however it desires!
 This approach now leads to *memory overcommittment* - Linux has promised memory it does not have.
 As a result, when it really does run out of physical memory, Linux will just kill off